rmsalinas/fbow/README.md

 In directory vocabularies you have the ORBSLAM2 vocabulary (https://github.com/raulmur/ORB_SLAM2/tree/master/Vocabulary) in fbow format.
 ##
 ## Test speed
- Go to test and run the program test_dbow2VSfbow.
-Fbow is ~80x faster than DBOW2  in loading the vocabulary, and ~6.4x in transforming an image into a bag of words.
+ Go to test and run the program test_dbow2VSfbow